DHTMLX/docs-suite/docs/combobox/customization.md

 **Related sample**: [Combobox.
 Styling (custom CSS)](https://snippet.dhtmlx.com/lldd739i)

-There is a possibility to make changes in the look and feel of a combo box.
-For this you need to take the following steps:
+You can change the appearance of a Combobox.
+Follow these steps:

-- add a new CSS class(es) with desired settings in the &lt;style&gt; section of your HTML page or in your file with styles (don't forget to include your file on the page in this case)
+- Add one or more CSS classes with the settings you need.
+Place them in the `<style>` section of your HTML page or in a separate stylesheet, and include that file on the page.

 ~~~html
 <style>